 The IRIS City Innovation Platform (CIP) is operational in the three LH cities (Utrecht, Nice Côte d'Azur and Gothenburg) and supports the local demonstrations by collecting, managing and exchanging data.
 During task T4.6, the three LH cities improved the functionality of the local CIPs by developing additional functionalities to meet the new requirements from the IRIS demonstrations.
 The improvements are reflected in updating architecture, data models and APIs, data market, and use cases.
-In addition, the LH cities updated some CIP components based on software bugs found or the availability of new versions of these components.
+In addition, the LH cities updated come CIP components based on software bugs found or the availability of new versions of these components.
 Finally, they implemented tools for monitoring the health and performance of the CIP and processes for continuous deployment of upgrades/updates.
 In addition, CERTH developed an external tool to monitor the health and performance of the CIPs that deliver monitoring data automatically.
+T4.6 also supported the knowledge exchange between the LH cities' development teams and the Fellow Cities' IT personnel and the relevant stakeholders.